Video Transcript Below:

-So this 5CD Box Set from HNE Recordings (courtesy of Cherry Red) gives us a chance to look at their albums in a bit more detail and re-evaluate now compare with similar bands from that time.
+So this 5CD Box Set from HNE Recordings (courtesy of Cherry Red) gives us a chance to look at their albums in a bit more detail and re-evaluate how they compare with similar bands from that time.

 The box includes five CDs, Fight To Survive (1985) Pride (1987) Big Game (1989) Main Attraction (1991) and a live album from 1988.